Hgoatly/Discover-Skane/README.md

 the card elements, which have a background colour of #fff (white).

 - **Infowindows:** The colour #dc3545 (red) was chosen for the name of the location inside each infowindow.
 The colour for the 'Attribution' link is #d8b54d (yellow).
 This was in order to match the colours of the Skåne flag.
+The background colour of the infowindows is #fff, and the text is #4f4646 in order to match the background and text colours on the rest of the card.
+These colours are the same on the infowindows on the main map in order to create consistency

 - **404-Error-Page** As for the Site Logo and section titles, the colour #4f4646 was used as the background colour for the error text.
 Below this, the colour #d8b54d was used for the link.
 On hover, this changes to #dc3545 on hover.
-The colours were chosen in order to match the Skåne flag.
+The colours were chosen in order to match the Skåne flag, and to stand out against the background.

 - **Social Links:** The colour of the social links was chosen to be #d8b54d (yellow).
 On hover, the links turn red: #dc3545 (red).
-This was in order for the colours to match the Skåne flag, like elsewhere on the site.
+This was in order for the colours to match the Skåne flag, like elsewhere on the site, and to stand out against the background.

 ### Typography: